Skip to content

 Dhokla

-Dhokla is a very popular Gujarati snack.
+Khaman Dhokla is a very popular Gujarati snack.
 It uses almost no oil, it’s nutritious and it’s easy to make.
-Preparation Time: 50 minutes Servings: 6 Difficulty: Easy Dhokla Ingredients Besan […]
+Preparation Time: 50 minutes Servings: 6 Difficulty: Easy Khaman Dhokla […]

 Posted in Jain Snack Recipes, Snacks Tagged besan, chickpea flour, suji, Yogurt